 Religious education enables the pupil to cultivate ethical behaviour and respect religious and ideological differences.
-Through religious education, the pupil grows up in an acceptable manner to the community.
-It also strengthens the pupil's abilities to think logically and solve problems based on his or her religious principles.
+Through religious education, the pupil grows up in a manner that is acceptable to the community.
+It also strengthens the pupil's abilities to think logically and solve problems based on religious principles.

-7.3 Distribution of Subjects
+7.3 Distribution of subjects

-Standard III and IV pupils will study seven subjects, while Standard V to VII pupils will study eight subjects as shown in Table 5.
+Standards III and IV pupils will study seven subjects, while Standard V to VII pupils will study eight subjects as shown in Table 5.